-From Tacit Assessors to Active Contributors - What Drives Fund Initiators to Hire Independent Non-Executive Directors these Days?
-The role of independent directors has changed over the last few Independent non-executive directors (iNEDs) are facing higher demands in Luxembourg - quite in line with the trends observed in the U.S. and the UK.
+Independent non-executive directors (iNEDs) are facing higher demands in Luxembourg - quite in line with the trends observed in the U.S. and the UK.
 Globally, this is due to the growing necessity to set standards for corporate governance.
 Locally, this trend is also coupled with the tremendous increase in funds domiciled in Luxembourg, especially AIFs.
 Accordingly, regulatory requirements related to functions and oversight are strengthened - putting additional pressure on boards.
-Carine Feipel, ex ILA Chairperson got to the heart of the matter in a recent inter- "The role of the board member has become more professional over the past years, which comes alongside an increase in responsibilities.
+Carine Feipel, ex ILA Chairperson got to the heart of the matter in a recent interview.
+"The role of the board member has become more professional over the past years, which comes alongside an increase in responsibilities.
 For all regulated companies, the expectations placed on boards of directors have risen sharply.
 Today, the regulator expects much greater involvement and decision-making on multiple issues from directors.
-The days of 'passive' directors are over." to governance have been formalized bourg-based, with the corresponding over the last three years, including a oversight.
-In that sense, having a local clearer delineation of the role of iNEDs and boards.
+The days of 'passive' directors are over."
+Indeed, processes and definitions related requiring more functions to be Luxemto governance have been formalized bourg-based, with the corresponding over the last three years, including a clearer delineation of the role of iNEDs and boards.
 Until recently, the Independent Director was quite often more of a silent participant in board meetings - if an iNED was appointed at all.
 In today's evolving landscape, iNEDs are expected to have a strong understanding of corporate governance principles and practices.
 They should actively participate in board meetings, provide oversight on risk management, and ensure compliance with relevant regulations and laws.
 To illustrate even further, in one of their last joint events, Deloitte and ILA labelled iNEDs "Guardians of Public's interest" willing to advocate on behalf of investors and to help the board achieve the best possible performance.
 What type of profiles do fund initiators expect from iNEDs today?